 This article provides guidelines for performing simple request/response operations against OpenAPI endpoints.
 The first part discusses OpenAPI requests and the second part deals with OpenAPI responses, including the possible HTTP response codes being returned.

 The article uses Fiddler for taking snapshots of of actual request/responses, but any other web debugging tools such as curl or postman can also be used.

 To follow the examples in the article, you will need an OpenAPI access token.
-When building a real application you would have followed one of the authorization flow described under SAML Based Authentication Flows for getting the access token.
+When building a real application you would have followed one of the authorization flow described under OAuth Based Authentication Flows for getting the access token.

 Structure of an OpenAPI request (headers, body, authorization)

 The complete list of available OpenAPI endpoints is provided in the reference documentation.
 Using this information we decide to send a request to get the balance for the client associated with the current login user.
 A snapshot of the most simple request & response is given below.
 (Please note here that we are sending Authorization header with the access token, this is required since using this access token only OpenAPI Service will give access to publicly exposed endpoints):

 HTTP headers are the core part of HTTP requests and responses, and they carry information about the client browser, the requested page, the server and more.Some important HTTP headers in the context of OpenAPI Services are described below:

 Consumers of OpenAPI services can indicate through this header in the HTTP request what encoding schemes they support.
 OpenAPI only supports gzip & deflate compression.
 If a client sends an Accept-Encoding for anunsupported compression like "sdch" then it ignores the compression header and sends an uncompressed response.

 The example shown below sends a GET request for fetching the details of current logged in user and specified Accept-Encoding as deflate , as can be seen in the below response snapshot the request sent by the server is encoded.